lukas-kirschner/Exodus/README.md

 ##### Editing Campaign Mode Maps

-To edit campaign mode maps, you can create a link of the assets/maps folder inside your exodus user maps folder, e.g. by typing `ln -s /absolute/path/to/exodus/assets/maps /home/${USER}/.local/share/libexodus/maps/campaign`
+To edit campaign mode maps, you can create a link of the assets/maps folder inside your exodus user maps folder, e.g. by typing `ln -s /absolute/path/to/exodus/assets/maps /home/${USER}/.local/share/libexodus/maps/campaign`.
+Exodus will automatically follow the symlink when new maps are searched.
+To save a map as campaign map, simply prefix the map name with `campaign/`.

 ### Limitations